-Under the terms of his employment agreement as in effect during 2020, if we had terminated Mr. Shaff's employment without cause (as defined in his employment agreement) or he resigned for good reason (as defined in his employment agreement), subject to his timely executing a release of claims in our favor, Mr. Shaff would have been entitled to receive 12 months of continued base salary and up to 12 months of Company-paid continued medical, dental or vision coverage pursuant to COBRA, if elected.
-If the termination had occurred within 60 days prior to or 12 months following a change in control, in lieu of the foregoing, he would have been entitled to receive 18 months of continued base salary, up to 18 months of Company-paid continued medical, dental or vision coverage pursuant to COBRA, if elected, and accelerated vesting of time-based equity awards that he holds.
+Under the terms of our employment agreement with Mr. Shaff (which we last amended in January 2021), if we terminate Mr. Shaff's employment without cause or he resigns for good reason, each within the meaning of his employment agreement, he will be entitled to receive 18 months of continued base salary, up to 18 months of continued medical, dental or vision coverage pursuant to COBRA, if elected, and immediate vesting of any time-based equity awards that would have otherwise become vested solely as a result of Mr. Shaff's continued service during the twelve month period following his termination of employment.
+Mr. Shaff's employment agreement provides that, upon any such termination within 60 days prior to or 12 months following a change in control, in lieu of the benefits described in the previous sentence, Mr. Shaff is entitled to accelerated vesting of his time-based equity awards, 18 months of continued base salary, up to 18 months of continued medical, dental or vision coverage pursuant to COBRA, if elected, and a lump sum cash amount equal to 1.5 times his target bonus for the year of termination.